 Performance and Graphics

 If you're concerned about nuts and bolts, both of these graphically muscular machines have an 8-core x86-64 AMD Jaguar processor with 8GB of RAM, an AMD Radeon GPU and a 500GB hard drive.
-Both consoles support expandable storage — the PS4 via its swappable SSD drive, and the Xbox One via just about any external USB 3.0 storage drive.
+Both consoles support expandable storage: the PS4 via its swappable SSD drive, and the Xbox One via just about any external USB 3.0 storage drive.

 Winner: PS4.
 Games look stunning on both systems, but PS4 offers better resolution for many titles.

-Interface and Sharing
+Interface and Streaming

 If you have Kinect, you can flip through channels via voice commands and see what shows are trending via the OneGuide app.
 I've personally experienced occasional moments of display lag when watching TV through my Xbox One, but I appreciate being able to switch between games and TV without reaching for my television remote.

 Other than that, both PS4 and Xbox One cover most of the essential popular streaming services.
-Netflix, Hulu Plus, YouTube and Amazon Instant Video are available on both systems, as are more niche apps such as WWE Network, Crunchyroll and NBA GameTime.
-Xbox One has exclusive access to network apps like HBO Go, Fox Now, CW and Comedy Central, and you can even stream media from any DLNA-enabled device in your home.
+Netflix, Hulu Plus, YouTube and Amazon Instant Video are available on both systems, as are more-niche apps such as WWE Network, Crunchyroll and NBA Game Time.
+Xbox One adds access to network apps like HBO Go, Fox Now, CW and Comedy Central, and you can even stream media from any DLNA-enabled device in your home.

 Winner: Xbox One.
 PS4 has Spotify and PlayStation Vue, but the Xbox One offers more ways to enjoy TV, with or without a cable subscription.